Land Use Density and Clustering

 |

-beneficial) to –3 (very harmful).
+Rating from 3 (very beneficial) to –3 (very harmful).
 A 0 indicates no impact or mixed impacts.

-Density and clustering can provide a variety of economic, social and environmental benefits (Forman, et al, 2003, p.
-332; Litman, 2004).
+Density and clustering can provide a variety of economic, social and environmental benefits (Forman, et al. 2003, p.
+332; Litman 2004).

 Density and clustering tend to provide agglomeration benefits, which consist of the accessibility and network effects that increase economic efficiency and productivity (Coffey and Shearmur, 1997).
 Published research indicates that doubling urban population density produces approximately 6% increase in productivity (Haughwout, 2000; Harris and Ioannides, 2000).
 This explains why cities and commercial centers develop and are so important for economic development: clustering of common destinations reduces the costs of activities that require frequent interactions.
 These benefits can be very large, as indicated by the much higher land values that occur in major commercial centers.